 - Click here for more information

 If you lost your Medicaid-funded health care because your income increased and you are no longer eligible, you may be able to get health insurance through your employer or through the federal insurance marketplace.
 You can find more information about the marketplace at www.healthcare.gov or you may call the marketplace call center at 1-800-318-2596.
+Click here for frequently asked questions about the federal insurance marketplace, or here for a companion resource.

 If you have access to an employer-sponsored health plan, your loss of Medicaid coverage will trigger a special enrollment period that will allow you to enroll in the employer-sponsored plan.
 This window is only required to be 60 days, so don’t put this off.